+Hashimotos’s Thyroiditis: Are YOU at risk?
 Hashimoto thyroiditis is the most common cause of hypothyroidism in the United States.
-Autoimmune antibodies destroy thyroid cells and after many years, the thyroid is no longer able to produce an adequate amount of thyroid hormone.
+Therefore, autoimmune antibodies destroy thyroid cells and after many years, the thyroid is no longer able to produce an adequate amount of thyroid hormone.
 You can have symptoms long before your lab values confirm that your thyroid is not functioning at an optimum level.
 In fact, the level that is accepted as truly hypothyroid is much lower than when symptoms occur.
 Meaning, that when you are in the “low normal range” you are defined as being normal, but you may feel like and have many of the characteristics of someone who is hypothyroid.

-This can be frustrating because the traditional medical establishment has to use the lab reference ranges and insurance also only recognizes the established ranges.
+This can be frustrating because the traditional medical establishment has to use the lab reference ranges.
+For instance, insurance also only recognizes the established ranges.
 What is normal is not necessarily optimal.

 Most Common Symptoms